A parallel cut-cell algorithm for the free-boundary Grad-Shafranov problem: Numerical results

 The final example focuses on the efficiency of Aitken's acceleration on the limiter-bounded domain $ \mathcal{L}$ with a cut-cell mesh of size $216 \times493$ (base Cartesian mesh).
 Here we set the range $[\lambda_{min}, \lambda_{max}] = [0,0.7]$.

-\cref{fig:aitkenVSpicardinlimiterboundeddomain} shows the convergence histories of Picard iteration with different under-relaxation coefficients $\alpha$ and Aitken's acceleration.
-Again, the results of two parameters, $\alpha =0.7$ and $\alpha =0.5$, are presented for comparison.
-The left figure shows under-relaxed Picard iterations take 9 or 11 outer loops to get the desired boundary value accuracy $\psi_b$, while Aitken's acceleration only takes 4 iterations to achieve the same result.
-It is found that in the outer loop of the free-boundary Grad-Shafranov solver algorithm, Aitken's acceleration is at least 2 times faster than Picard iteration.
-Again, the first inner loop iterations is selected for comparison.
-The right figure of \cref{fig:aitkenVSpicardinlimiterboundeddomain} shows that in the inner loop of the first outer loop, Aitken's acceleration only needs 6 iterations to satisfy the convergence tolerance for $\psi$, while under-relaxed Picard iterations take 12 or 21 iterations.
+\cref{fig:aitkenVSpicardinlimiterboundeddomain} shows the convergence histories of Picard iterations with different under-relaxation coefficients $\alpha$ and Aitken's acceleration.
+The results of two parameters, $\alpha =0.7$ and $\alpha =0.5$ are presented for comparison.
+We set the the maximum iteration to be 40 for the outer loop.
+The under-relaxed Picard iterations fail to reach the desired tolerance before reaching the maximum iteration, while the Aitken's acceleration only needs 6 iterations to reach the same tolerance.
+The left figure presents the maximum relative difference of $\psi_b$ in the first 20 iterations.
+The right figure shows the first inner loop, for which the Aitken's acceleration only needs 6 iterations, while the under-relaxed Picard iterations take 12 or 21 iterations.

-In conclusion, we find that Aitken's acceleration could significantly accelerate Picard iterations in both inner and outer loops.
+In conclusion, we find that the Aitken's acceleration could significantly accelerate Picard iterations in both inner and outer loops.
 Other acceleration techniques may also show similar performance, which will be studied in the future work.